roman-kh/roman-kh.github.com/_posts/2015-12-19-numpy-multicore.md

 # Check libraries
 There are two quite different situations:

--you have some ATLAS/BLAS libraries already installed -you don't have any libraries yet
+- you have some ATLAS/BLAS libraries already installed
+- you don't have any libraries yet
 To find out what you have check if your numpy is linked to BLAS
 {% highlight sh %}
 cd /usr/local/lib/python2.7/dist-packages/numpy/core